 Student Affairs supports Longwood's mission to prepare citizen leaders by providing educational and co-curricular opportunities designed to challenge and support students as they learn and develop.
 Through intentional collaboration with campus partners, we create an engaging, diverse and inclusive community that positively influences student well-being, learning, development, and success.

 Through a model that fosters collaboration within our area and across the campus, all student affairs professionals serve on one or more of our teams in addition to several other campus-wide committees and strategic task forces:

-Collectively, our qualified staff comprise several departments within Student Affairs each of whom is committed to providing exceptional service and quality learning experiences to positively impact student success.
-Individually, they represent scholars, teachers, counselors, advisers, mentors, programmers, and practitioners who challenge and support each student to discover the power within by:
+Collectively, our qualified staff comprises several departments each committed to providing exceptional service and quality learning experiences that positively impact student success.
+Individually, they represent scholars, teachers, counselors, advisers, mentors, programmers, and practitioners who challenge and support all students by:

 Welcome to Longwood Student Affairs where developing citizen leaders in a meaningful learning environment is our mission and passion.

 Organizationally many offices comprise the division of student affairs; however, student lives and learning are not segmented into divisions, departments, classrooms, or even into research activities.

 We collaborate with faculty and staff across the campus to enrich and integrate learning experiences and opportunities into all facets of university life.
 Research confirms that a student's involvement and engagement in his or her learning produces the greatest gains and that one's peers have the most influence.
 Student leadership is a central component of our campus culture and intricately woven into the very fabric of Longwood's meaningful learning environment.
 Over 180 student organizations offer fertile ground for students to explore their interests, test their skills, become involved in the community, or simply try something new.